Equality information and objectives

 Picture books purchased for Foundation Stage which addresses differences: disabilities, family make-up, culture, looks, religions etc

-Next Steps: Collaborative work with schools of a more diverse make-up.
+Next Steps: Continue the collaborative work with schools of a more diverse make-up.